FrancesCoronel/personal-website-v3/site/content/adventures/2016-11-30-cornell-tech-witny.md

 - Provide a vehicle for transferring technical as well as formal and informal industry-related and career-focused knowledge

 Through this program, I was given the chance to mentor a CIS major at CUNY.
 I personally enjoyed the mentoring session a lot and look forward to participating in similar events in the future.

+---

+- Volunteered as a mentor for female undergraduate students majoring in computer science during the Java Talk at Baruch College sponsored by Women in Technology and Entrepreneurship in New York (WiTNY) in sponsorship with Cornell Tech.